 A few simple props to demonstrate a point can be memorable in the minds of your target audience.
 Management guru Tom Peters used a cooking timer to show how quickly factory expansion is occurring in China.

 6. Minimize You

 People are self-centered and your audience is no different.
 They want to know how you'll help them solve their problem.
 They don't really care about your personal history.
 Frame your presentation so they can see themselves as the protagonist solving the problem.

 7. Speak the Language

 A knockout business presentation doesn't leave people wondering what you said.
-It might be tempting to throw in a few big words but are you alienating your audience?
+It might be tempting to throw in a few big words, but why risk alienating your audience?
 Always explain terms and acronyms.
-The number of smart executives who aren't up on the latest terminology would surprise you.
+The number of smart executives who aren't current with the latest terminology would surprise you.

 It all comes down to what your audience walks away with in the end.
-Did you deliver another boring business presentation?
-Or did you persuade or motivate everyone to action?
-Apply the eight secrets to your next business presentation and watch your ratings soar.
+Did you deliver another boring business presentation, or did you persuade or motivate everyone to action?
+Apply the seven secrets to your next business presentation and watch your ratings soar.

 Edited by Alyssa Gregory